Swright88/extending-testing/phase2/03_challenge.md

 > Note: while the challenge talks about a "first version" of the program and
 > hints that it may contain bugs, we can assure you that there are a number of
 > bugs in it!
 You'll need to use different testing approaches in order to
 > uncover the bugs.
-You're not necessarily expected to find *all* of them, but
+You're not expected to find *all* of them, but speak with
-> speak with your coach(es) if you've been testing for a while and are not
+> your coach(es) if you've been testing for a while and are not finding anything
-> finding anything of interest.
+> of interest.

 ### Submission